2013 Federal Income Tax Estimator

 OCTOBER

-Individuals: Making contributions for 2024 to certain existing retirement plans or establishing and contributing to a
+Individuals: Making contributions for 2025 to certain existing retirement plans or establishing and

-SEP for 2024, if an automatic six-month extension was filed.
+contributing to a SEP for 2025, if an automatic six-month extension was filed.

-Individuals: Filing a 2024 gift tax return (Form 1120) and paying any tax, interest and penalties due, if an automatic
+Individuals: Filing a 2025 gift tax return (Form 1120) and paying any tax, interest and penalties due, if an

 automatic six-month extension was filed.

-C Corporations: Making contributions for 2024 to certain employer-sponsored retirement plans, if an automatic
+C Corporations: Making contributions for 2025 to certain employer-sponsored retirement plans, if an

 NOVEMBER